A pulled or strained calf muscle affects the muscles and tendons in the back of the lower leg.

 Blood cells that collect in muscle tissue can form a hematoma or a blood clot.
 A doctor can use a minimally invasive procedure called aspiration to treat a hematoma.

-Some activities, such as walking, running, or playing team sports, can further damage a pulled calf muscle.
+Some activities, such as prolonged walking, running, or playing team sports, can further damage a pulled calf muscle.
 People should rest and avoid strenuous activity while their calf muscle heals.

 Helpful stretches include: